 Sometimes, two people simply cannot agree, and when that is the case, Jesus urges us to bring in some help.
 An advocate or witness can offer yet another viewpoint, and may be able to point out possibilities that the two parties in conflict might not have been able to see.
-This could be church staff, or the SPRC, if the conflict is with a member of the church staff, or someone from the Leadership Board.
+This could be church staff, or the SPRC, if the conflict is with a member of the church staff.

 If that doesn’t work, it’s time to draw on the larger church.
 The conference offers resources for conflict resolution, and the district superintendent can also be a resource.
 But if we’ve followed the Rule of Christ with integrity, no church conflict should ever come to this “last resort” stage.
 Jesus encourages us to solve the problem as simply and directly as possible, before it becomes a full-blown crisis of the church.

 Here’s something to ponder: that word “church” only appears twice in all the gospels, and both of them happen in Matthew.
 Jesus also uses the word “church” in chapter 16, when he gives Simon the name “Peter.”
 Both of these passages that include the word “church” also promise that what is bound on earth will be bound in heaven, and what is loosed on earth will be loosed in heaven.